 Traveling to Mexico for a single implant is less common.
 Patients can expect to pay $2,000-4,000per implant in Mexico.
 While single implants are a good option if you only have one or a few teeth that are damaged, missing, or failing, it becomes cost-prohibitive if you need a whole row of teeth replaced.

-We recommend that most patients that need a whole row of teeth replaced get all-on-four dental implants, and we never recommend patients travel to Mexico (or other foreign countries) for this procedure (or other dental implant procedures) given the risks involved.
+We recommend that most patients that need a whole row of teeth replaced get 4-on-1 full arch dental implants, and we never recommend patients travel to Mexico (or other foreign countries) for this procedure (or other dental implant procedures) given the risks involved.

-Patients are surprised to see our exclusive, all-inclusive pricing for all-on-four dental implants.
+Patients are surprised to see our exclusive, all-inclusive pricing for 4-on-1 full arch dental implants.
 With an upfront price of $14,950/arch, not only are our prices far lower than the U.S. average of $25,000-$40,000, but our pricing is also lower than the typical pricing of $15,000/arch in Mexico.
 Here are some of the ways our office is able to provide such a competitive price.

 Our office is owned by the oral surgeons that run and operate it.
 That means that we have direct control over pricing, and we avoid a lot of the inflated costs associated with corporate overhead.
 We’re able to cut a lot of the wasted cost and not compromise on quality.

-Oral surgeons exclusively perform all-on-four dental implant procedures in our offices.
+Oral surgeons exclusively perform 4-on-1 full arch dental implant procedures in our offices.
 That means they have 4 – 6 years of additional training and surgical residency on top of their dental degree.
-Our oral surgeons also have a dedicated specialty in all-on-four dental implants.
+Our oral surgeons also have a dedicated specialty in 4-on-1 full arch dental implants.
 This allows them to perform procedures easily, efficiently, and safely, which helps to lower costs.

-Our oral surgeons have performed more than 5,000 all-on-four dental implant procedures, which has allowed them to develop deep expertise in this procedure.
+Our oral surgeons have performed more than 5,000 4-on-1 full arch dental implant procedures, which has allowed them to develop deep expertise in this procedure.

 We don’t recommend that patients go to any other country to get dental implants.
 First, if there are complications with the procedure, it is extremely difficult to get back to the dentist for an unscheduled examination.
 This trip is at your own expense, and you could find yourself traveling in pain and discomfort for several days.